MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgSite.md

     - `[SiteUrl <String>]`: The SharePoint URL for the site that contains the item.
     - `[TenantId <String>]`: The unique identifier (guid) for the tenancy.
     - `[WebId <String>]`: The unique identifier (guid) for the item's site (SPWeb).
-  - `[SiteId <String>]`: For OneDrive for Business and SharePoint, this property represents the ID of the site that contains the parent document library of the driveItem resource.
+  - `[SiteId <String>]`: For OneDrive for Business and SharePoint, this property represents the ID of the site that contains the parent document library of the driveItem resource or the parent list of the listItem resource.
 The value is the same as the id property of that [site][] resource.
 It is an opaque string that consists of three identifiers of the site.
 For OneDrive, this property is not populated.

-PERMISSIONS <IMicrosoftGraphPermission1\[]>: The permissions associated with the site.
+PERMISSIONS <IMicrosoftGraphPermission1[]>: The permissions associated with the site.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ExpirationDateTime <DateTime?>]`: A format of yyyy-MM-ddTHH:mm:ssZ of DateTimeOffset indicates the expiration time of the permission.
 DateTime.MinValue indicates there is no expiration set for this permission.
 Optional.
   - `[GrantedTo <IMicrosoftGraphIdentitySet>]`: identitySet